Green and red on white.

 The Catholic church and homosexuality.

-With the rise of the Catholic Church throughout the centuries, and although the dome church was full of sodomites and gomorrahtes, always had some, as St. Augustine, determined to mess with homosexual behavior, so the Bible passages were adapted to each interpretation and translation.
-Thus, what had never concerned to god, became a mortal sin and a crime.
-In addition, the "bad" were always heretics and faggots, so any faggot was a heretic and any heretic was a faggot.
-The words "faggot" and "bugger" are a couple of expressions that has left the church to us as a product of heresy.
-One of the main tools was the Holy Papal Inquisition, which was in charge of organizing specialized groups with the sole purpose of monitoring and informing on fags in the districts of cities like Bologna and Perugia, in which there were 40 people, 8 per district, in charge of carrying the sodomites, to the courts.
-The legend tells that the punishment consisted of castration and bonfire, perfumed and cooked with fennel, shrub that was closely linked to homosexuality in Italy, turning it into the most used word to insult and point gays in Italy.
-It is said that fennel was used to disguise the smell of burning flesh, in order to the public knows why are they burned too, and to make death slower.
-Unfortunately, the only thing that was not real was the use of fennel.
-(See the article of the gay slang collection, finocchio to know the origin of this expression.)
+With the rise of the Catholic Church throughout the centuries, and although the dome church was full of sodomites and gomorrahtes, always had some, as St. Augustine, determined to mess with homosexual behavior, so the Bible passages were adapted with each interpretation and translation.
+Thus, what had never concerned with god, became a mortal sin and a crime.
+In addition, the “bad” were always heretics and faggots, so any faggot was a heretic and any heretic was a faggot.
+The words “faggot” and “bugger” are a couple of expressions that the church has given to us as a product of heresy.
+One of the main tools was the Holy Papal Inquisition, which was in charge of organizing specialized groups with the sole purpose of monitoring and informing on finocchio in the districts of cities like Bologna and Perugia, in which there were 40 people, 8 per district, in charge of carrying the sodomites, to the courts.

-With the advent of the Renaissance and the rediscovery of the classics, a period of "enlightened" tolerance was started.
-Although homosexual behavior was still pursued, this flourished in the private sphere of the houses of masters artists and their disciples, as were the cases of Donatello, Botticelli and Leonardo da Vinci, and outside the art world, the neoplatonic academies as the Roman or Florentine, having irregularly the approval of power.
+With the advent of the Renaissance and the rediscovery of the classics, a period of “enlightened” tolerance was started.
+Although homosexual behavior was still pursued, this flourished in the private sphere of the houses of masters artists and their disciples, as were the cases of the famous finocchio Donatello, Botticelli and Leonardo da Vinci, and outside the art world, the Neoplatonic academies as the Roman or Florentine, having irregularly the approval of power.

 Italy, homosexual paradise sotto voce.

-In the late 19th and early 20th century Italy became a haven for European and American gay intellectuals, such as the case of Oscar Wilde and Foster.
+In the late 19th and early 20th century, Italy became a heaven for European and American gay intellectuals, such as the case of Oscar Wilde and Foster.
 Youth men from all Italian cities supplement their income in exchange for sex with tourists in search of the famous Italian man bisexuality.
-The Italian society tolerate this behavior whenever it were hidden as shameful and not made public, for this reason this legislative freedom did not translate into a consciousness or homosexual identity, but developed a subculture, private and encoded.
+The Italian society tolerates this behavior whenever it was hidden as shameful and not made public, for this reason, this legislative freedom did not translate into consciousness or homosexual identity, but developed a subculture, private and encoded.
 Although the green color was still used, the use of red color began to extend for the recognition among homosexuals.